scholzj/dbg-kubernetes-training/README.md

-# Deutsche Boerse Kubernetes training
+# Deutsche Börse "Kubernetes for Beginners" training

-This repository contains the materials for my "Kubernetes for Beginners" training held for my colleagues in Deutsche Boerse.
+This repository contains the materials for my "Kubernetes for Beginners" training held for my colleagues in Deutsche Börse.